-Funding is awarded to researchers conducting 18- or 24-month projects rooted in osteopathic principles and practice.
+Funding is awarded to researchers conducting 18-month projects rooted in osteopathic principles and practice.

 MD, DO and PhD researchers are eligible to apply for AOA grant funding that corresponds to RFAs in the AOA’s two research focus areas.
 Since 2016, the AOA has awarded more than $4 million in grants for osteopathic research.
 Learn more about projects funded by the AOA’s research grant program.
 Click the links below for information on how to submit your research for funding in the 2020 grant program.

 Researchers can apply for up to $100,000 in funding for 18-month studies in the following areas:

 Osteopathic Manipulative Medicine and Treatment on the Prevention and Management of Musculoskeletal Injuries (OMM/OMT)